 The concert takes place in the foyer of the Royal Welsh College of Music and Drama.
 Siwan Rhys and George Barton are the musicians tasked with performing this technically challenging music on a Sunday morning.

-The RWCMD café will be open for coffee beforehand and breakfast afterwards.
+The RWCMD café will be open for coffee and Danish pastries before and after the concert.